spences10/mcp-memory-libsql/README.md

 ## Overview

-This project is a 1:1 feature port of the TypeScript `mcp-memory-libsql` project to Go.
-It provides a high-performance, persistent memory server for the Model Context Protocol (MCP) using libSQL (a fork of SQLite) for robust data storage, including vector search capabilities.
+This project started as a 1:1 feature port of the TypeScript `mcp-memory-libsql` project to Go.
+However, this project has sense evolved to included much-needed improvements upon the original codebase.

+`mcp-memory-libsql-go` provides a high-performance, persistent memory server for the Model Context Protocol (MCP) using libSQL (a fork of SQLite by Turso) for robust data storage, including vector search capabilities.

-The go implemenation has a few advatages:
+The go implemenation has a few advantages:

 - 2x performance
 - 40% less memory footprint